Aidoku/Website/content/help/faq/_index.md

 #### How do I install Aidoku?
 Check the [Getting Started](/help/guides/getting-started) guide for instructions.

-#### Does Aidoku expire in X days?
-The expiration counter resets to 90 days every time a new update is released, and since updates are fairly frequent you won't have to worry about the app expiring.

 #### Will Aidoku be on the App Store?
-There are not currently any plans for making it onto the App Store at the moment because a lot of things still need to be changed and added before that could happen.
-It's not out of the question for the future, but it likely will not happen for a while.
+Aidoku is still beta software, but is working its way towards a stable release in the future.
+Plans have not been made yet for an App Store release, but the goal is for that to happen eventually.

 #### How can I request a new feature?
 You can open a feature request on the [issue tracker](https://github.com/Aidoku/Aidoku/issues).